 I recently heard a story about a man who was on his deathbed.
-As he lay in bed, he pondered over what he had achieved in his lifetime, and he came to the conclusion that he had lived his life without making any mistakes whatsoever.
+As he lay in bed, he pondered over what he had achieved in his lifetime, and he concluded he had lived his life making no mistakes.

 This was by far the man’s greatest and most virtuous achievement, having worked hard his whole life to always be right and perfect.
 He had spent eighty years in this pursuit, as it was really all that mattered to him.
 The man felt a tremendous sense of relief when he saw the enormity of what he had accomplished and the power of what his life had represented.
 This moment of realization was absolutely the best moment of the man’s life.

-In truth, these eighty years were wasted.
+These eighty years were wasted.
 The man had limited his experiences because, in his pursuit of perfection, he was unwilling to take chances.
-His life had been cautious and plodding, and he had made sure that he was always correct in each and every action.
+His life had been cautious and plodding, and he had made sure that he was always correct in every action.
 Think about how many experiences this man must have missed, and how much richer his life would have been, had he been willing to take risks and had he been willing to be wrong.
 His life would have taken on an entirely new dimension and he would have been a completely different person altogether.

 There is another story about a student who comes to a Zen master and asks him to reveal the secret of enlightenment.